 Besides Dolac, there are other markets in the city centre which offer the richest variety of food, but each quarter of Zagreb also has its own neighbourhood market.
-Although large shopping centres completely uniqueness.
+Although large shopping centres completely changed the system of supply and consumption of food, the food market, as a key concept of tradition and gastro culture in this area, survived this modern battle and retained its essential characteristics.